hist3907b-winter2015/module3-wranglingdata/twarc.md

 + *Instant Map!* Github can recognize geojson and represent it on a map.
 In a new browser window, and assuming that you are logged into Github, go to [github gist](http://gist.github.com).
 Drag and drop your tweets.geojson file onto that browser window.
 Github will upload it.
 In the 'gist description' write 'geotagged tweets re ferguson'.
 Save.
 Instant, clickable, map!

+### Your turn

+Use Twarc to collect a body of tweets that are historically interesting.
+Extract the geolocated ones and map them.
+Use some of the utilities to see if there is a difference between 'male' and 'female' tweeters (and how problematic might that be?).
+Convert your .json file to .csv and upload it to something like [Voyant](http://voyant-tools.org).
+Are there trends over time?

+(Incidentally, if you get an error message when trying to use one of the utilities, read the error message carefully.
+Is there something missing that the machine is looking for?
+[I had such a problem just the other day](https://twitter.com/edsu/status/567505909040304128) Follow the link to see how to solve).